The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: The PDF tail of the KPZ equation

 where

-Here $M(h)$ is the general expression for the $m$-th moment ($h^m$), however we will restrict this study to the second moment.
+Here $M(h)$ is the general expression for the $m$-th moment ($h^m$), however we will restrict this study to the second moment, c.f. the discussion in the introduction.
 Following Ref.~\cite{a18} the integrand can then be rewritten in the form of a path-integral as

 where effective action $S_{\xi}$ of the KPZ equation is expressed as

 Utilizing the instanton function $h(x,t) = F(t) \phi(x) $ the action $S_{\xi}$ can now be recast into,